Trigger on-demand automated test runs

 This integration enables you to run on-demand tests in your testing framework using your CI server.

 This is useful in a number of scenarios.
 For example, suppose your CI server ran automated nightly tests, and the OpenText Core Software Delivery Platform pipeline shows that a specific test failed.
-After pushing a fix, you can run the specific test directly from OpenText Core Software Delivery Platform, rather than running the full pipeline which can be time-consuming.
+After pushing a fix, you can run the specific test directly from OpenText Core SDP, rather than running the full pipeline which can be time-consuming.

 The testing framework integration includes the following steps: